 The most recent ‘G.O.A.T’ crate contained the following:

 - Caveman Coffee MCT Oil

 - Biteful Protein Cookies

 As you can see, the only difference between the two boxes (and the twenty dollar increase) is that the t-shirt is swapped out for compression shorts and, instead of soap, you get MCT Oil.
 To us, this doesn’t seem to represent an appreciable increase in goods received for money paid.
-What’s more, we don’t really see the improved quality of products received with ‘Strength Crate’ to warrant the extra price you pay for this box.
+What’s more, we don’t really see the improved quality of products received with ‘Strength Crate’ to warrant the extra price you pay for those CrossFit subscription boxes.

 The best Crossfit box subscription service is GAINZ Box, which offers the best value and the best range.
-The WOD box comes in at the best price-point to claim our number two spot, followed by the Barbella subscription box, the first Crossfit box service designed specifically for women.
+The WOD box comes in at the best price-point to claim our number two spot, followed by the Barbella subscription box, the first CrossFit subscription boxes service designed specifically for women.